Stick-slip in a stack: how slip dissonance reveals aging: Discussion and Conclusion

 We have explored the stick-slip response of a system with multiple interfaces by proposing a model system comprising $n$ vertically stacked slabs, each connected to a lever whose rotation is imposed.
 The interfaces were driven in quasistatic (homogeneous) shear.
 We proposed a dimensionless quantity $\Phi$ as the ratio between the driving stiffness and the elastic shear stiffness of the slabs.
 We have argued and demonstrated numerically that the system displays synchronization if $\Phi$ is sufficiently large ($\Phi \gtrsim 10^{-3}$).
 In that case, the system acts close to a single frictional interface with effective properties.
 If $\Phi$ is small ($\Phi \sim 10^{-6}$), interfaces slip one by one, as also confirmed experimentally.

 We expect non-trivial collective effects with increasing $n$ only in the low-$\Phi$ limit, which we addressed through experiments.
-In the numerics, the stick-slip amplitude of the interfaces $\Delta\mu_a$ display a distribution with finite width because of statistical fluctuations of the interfaces, but no measurable changes with $n$.
+In the numerics, the stick-slip amplitude of the interfaces $\Delta\mu_a$ displays a distribution with finite width because of statistical fluctuations of the interfaces, but no measurable changes with $n$.
 By contrast, we measured experimentally that the probability distribution of stick-slip amplitude $\Delta\mu_a$ shows a general broadening with $n$, with peaks shifting to lower values and secondary peaks appearing.
 The interfaces are coupled via the lever, exposing them to a complex loading path, and leading to a broad distribution of the waiting times $T_a$ between two slip events on an interface.
-We find that $T_a$ is now spanning two decades, such that the creep of the interfaces plays a crucial role in the broadening of $\Delta\mu_a$.
-The complex distributions of $\Delta\mu_a$ can then be interpreted as the combined effect of interface disorder and creep.
-For narrow waiting times $T_a$, multiple slips explore the statistical fluctuations of the contacting interfaces, giving a distribution with finite width.
-In addition, this distribution follows a creep-induced general trend over widely distributed $T_a$.
+We find that $T_a$ is now spanning two decades, such that the aging of the interfaces plays a crucial role in the broadening of $\Delta\mu_a$.
+The complex distributions of $\Delta\mu_a$ can then be interpreted as the combined effect of interface disorder, also observed numerically, and aging.
+For narrow waiting times $T_a$, multiple slips explore the statistical fluctuations of the contacting interfaces, giving the finite width of the peaks in the distributions.
+In addition, creep-induced aging gives a long-time general trend over widely distributed $T_a$.

-Furthermore, we observe that aging rate variations and the fraction of slow slip on the bottom layers is an increasing function of $n$.
-We suggest that these additional consequences of adding more layers to the stack might be an evidence of an increase in an effective interface temperature due to the mechanical noise of microscopic events.
+Furthermore, we observe that increasing $n$ has a significant impact on creep-induced phenomena like aging rate and slow slip.
+We suggest that these additional consequences of adding more layers to the stack might be evidence of an increase in an effective interface temperature due to the mechanical noise of microscopic events.

 In conclusion, the relative rigidity of the drive against the layers dictates whether a stack of interfaces responds synchronously or not.
-When layers slide one by one, increasing their number lead to complex responses, making the prediction of the next slip more challenging.
+When layers slide one by one, increasing their number leads to a complex coupling, making the prediction of the next slip more challenging.